Guide to Micro-Entrepreneur Business in France

 The basis of the calculation with this option is a notional profit formula set by the government.
 So it has nothing to do with the turnover you declare each accounting period.

-Thus, in 2020 the (provisional) notional figures by type of business activity are:
+Thus, in 2022 the notional (rounded) figures by type of business activity are:

-In practice, these charges are not being collected, as we spelt out in an article we published in our Newsletter in Sept 2020, which you can find at Microentrepreneur Spouse Social Security Contributions.
+In practice, these charges are not always being collected, as we set out in an article we published in our Newsletter in Sept 2020, which you can find at Microentrepreneur Spouse Social Security Contributions.

 6.3.
 Income Tax